 -

-Kelsey Glennon of George Washington University for a proposal titled "Systematic clarification of the rare New England group of Houstonia longifolia using AFLP with implications for conservation"
+Kelsey Glennon of George Washington University - "Systematic clarification of the rare New England group of Houstonia longifolia using AFLP with implications for conservation"

-Sydne Record of the University of Massachusetts Amherst for a proposal titled "Conservation While Under Invasion: Insights from a Rare Hemiparasitic Plant, Swamp Lousewort (Pedicularis lanceolata Michx.)"
+Sydne Record of the University of Massachusetts Amherst - "Conservation While Under Invasion: Insights from a Rare Hemiparasitic Plant, Swamp Lousewort (Pedicularis lanceolata Michx.)"

 Abstracts